-1817.1 Employees shall be entitled to in-lieu holiday pay equivalent to 88 108 hours per year, paid at 3.394.15 hours per pay period.
+17.1 Employees shall be entitled to in-lieu holiday pay equivalent to 108 hours per year, paid at 4.15 hours per pay period.

-Article 19 18 - Out-of-Class Premium
+Article 18 - Out-of-Class Premium

-1918.1 With management approval, employees who are eligible to work in a higher classification and work in such classification for a minimum of five (5) hours shall be compensated at five percent (5%) above the employees' normal base pay or the first step of the higher level position, whichever is greater.
-Employees who are assigned to work in a higher classification and work in such classification for a minimum of one (1) shift shall be compensated at five percent (5%) above the employee's normal pay or the first step of the higher level position, whichever is greater.
-Compensation shall be based on the actual hours worked during the out-of-class assignment.
+18.1 With management approval, employees who are eligible to work in a higher classification and work in such classification for a minimum of five (5) hours shall be compensated at five percent (5%) above the employees' normal base pay or the first step of the higher level position, whichever is greater.

-Article 20-19 - Translator/Bilingual Pay
+Article 19 - Translator/Bilingual Pay

-- 2019.1 Employees shall be entitled to receive, in addition to their regular compensation, the additional payment outlined below for Translator/Bilingual skills, if they meet the following criteria: - 2019.1.1 Certification by the director of the departmentDirector of Public Safety that a particular assignment involves need for the required skills on a regular basis. - 2019.1.2 Certification by a provider contracted for through the Department of Human Resources that the employee possesses the needed language skills at Level 3 or higher a proficiency level deemed to be appropriate by the Director of Human Resources, or Sign Language "communicator" skills as defined in Attachment A. - 2019.2 Qualifying languages are: Chinese Cantonese, Japanese, Mandarin, Portuguese, Sign Language, Spanish, Tagalog (Filipino), Thai, Vietnamese, Farsi, and other language(s) deemed appropriate by the City. - 2019.3 Bilingual/Translator pay may be cancelled if it is found that the employee is no longer required to use these skills on a regular basis. - 2019.4 The certifications required and obtained above will not necessarily follow an employee if transferred or promoted. - 20.419.5 Payment shall be:
+- 19.1 Employees shall be entitled to receive, in addition to their regular compensation, the additional payment outlined below for Translator/Bilingual skills, if they meet the following criteria: - 19.1.1 Certification by the Director of Public Safety that a particular assignment involves need for the required skills on a regular basis. - 19.1.2 Certification by a provider contracted for through the Department of Human Resources that the employee possesses the needed language skills at a proficiency level deemed to be appropriate by the Director of Human Resources. - 19.2 Qualifying languages are: Cantonese, Japanese, Mandarin, Portuguese, Spanish, Tagalog, Thai, Vietnamese, Farsi, and other language(s) deemed appropriate by the City. - 19.3 Bilingual/Translator pay may be cancelled if it is found that the employee is no longer required to use these skills on a regular basis. - 19.4 The certifications required and obtained above will not necessarily follow an employee if transferred or promoted.

+19.5 Payment shall be:

-- 20.419.5.1 Twenty-five Fifty dollars (\$2550.00) per month/eleven twenty-three dollars and fifty-fourseven cents (\$11.5423.07) per pay period for Level 3-6intermediate proficiency or Sign Language "communicator" level skills; or - 20.419.5.2 Fifty Eighty-five dollars (\$5085.00) per month/twenty-threethirty-nine dollars and eight twenty-three cents (\$23.0839.23) per pay period for Level 7 or higheradvanced proficiency.
+- 19.5.1 Fifty dollars (\$50.00) per month/twenty-three dollars and seven cents (\$23.07) per pay period for intermediate proficiency; or - 19.5.2 Eighty-five dollars (\$85.00) per month/thirty-nine dollars and twenty-three cents (\$39.23) per pay period for advanced proficiency.

-Article 21-20 - Trainer Compensation
+Article 20 - Trainer Compensation

-2120.1 Effective the first full pay period following ratification of this MOU by the COA membership and approval by the City Council, aAn employee in the classification of Public Safety Dispatcher or Senior Public Safety Dispatcher who is assigned as a Trainer (CTO) shall be compensated at five percent (5%) above the employee's normal base pay when assigned to perform CTO duties as approved by the Communications Manager.
+20.1 An employee in the classification of Public Safety Dispatcher or Senior Public Safety Dispatcher who is assigned as a Trainer (CTO) shall be compensated at five percent (5%) above the employee's normal base pay when assigned to perform CTO duties as approved by the Communications Manager.

-2120.2 Duties of the CTO
+20.2 Duties of the CTO

-- 2120.2.1 Duties of the CTO include the following: - i.
+- 20.2.1 Duties of the CTO include the following: - i.
 Training new dispatchers. - ii.
 Remedial training of employees. - iii.
 Providing training material for dispatchers by attending workrelated classes. - iv.
 Writing, updating and/or re-writing Training Materials such as the Training Manual, Daily Observation Reports, etc. - v.
 Making recommendations on how to improve the CTO program. - vi.
-Assisting with S.O.P. training manual updates. - vii.
+Assisting with training manual updates. - vii.
 Other duties as assigned.

-2120.3 CTO Assignments
+20.3 CTO Assignments

-- 2120.3.1 Management will assign CTO status on an annual basis with the shift bid. - 2420.3.2 If a Senior Dispatcher is assigned to fill in for a CTO who is absent from work, the Senior Dispatcher will be compensated for the hours performing the CTO duties. - Management may also assign a volunteering employee CTO status on a project or special needs basis.
+- 20.3.1 Management will assign CTO status. - 20.3.2 If a Senior Dispatcher is assigned to fill in for a CTO who is absent from work, the Senior Dispatcher will be compensated for the hours performing the CTO duties.

-Article 22-21 - Call-Back Pay
+Article 21 - Call-Back Pay